bradyjoslin/extract-text-extism/README.md

 name: "Extracted text summary"
 description: |
   Using a prescript, get the contents of a remote URL, then use a wasm file to extract text from the content.
-  Finally, send the extracted text the LLM to summarize the content.
+  Finally, send the extracted text to the LLM to summarize the content.

 tasks:
   - name: summarize